NationalUniversitySystem/dev-knowledge-hub/docs/rfi-forms/app-step-one.md

 !> When testing the App Step 1 form bear in mind that `preprod` and `production` are not synced so testing results may vary depending on the environment where doing the test.
 Also, do not use the same email address when submitting the form (e.g. test@test.com).
 Using the same email address won't create a new application in SOAR.

 ## Contact Info
-- Parker Sorense - Sr. Manager, Conversion Optimization: psorensen@nu.edu
+- Parker Sorensen - Sr. Manager, Conversion Optimization: psorensen@nu.edu
 - Brett Schultz - CWR - Independent Contractor Information Technology: bschultz@nu.edu (anything related to SOAR)
 - Claire Leong - AD, Enroll Proc Opt & Enable: cleong@nu.edu (anything related to DoublePositive)